LampPap/llm-abba/README.rst

 Advanced Usage: Time Series Tasks with LLMABBA
 ---------------------------------------------

 The ``LLMABBA`` class integrates ABBA with LLMs (e.g., Mistral-7B) for advanced tasks like classification, regression, and forecasting.
 It processes time series into symbolic representations, tokenizes them for LLM input, fine-tunes the model, and performs inference.
 The class supports 4-bit quantization (via BitsAndBytesConfig) and LoRA (Low-Rank Adaptation) for efficient fine-tuning, along with FSDP for distributed training.
-This guide provides a overview of LLM-ABBA's functionality, including installation, symbolic approximation with the `ABBA` class, and advanced tasks (classification, regression, forecasting) using the `LLMABBA` class.
+This guide provides a overview of LLM-ABBA's functionality, including installation, symbolic approximation with the `ABBA` class, and advanced tasks (classification, regression, forecasting) using the ``LLMABBA`` class.
 We refer to the GitHub repository (https://github.com/inEXASCALE/llm-abba) and the `examples` folder for additional details and parameter tuning.
+For more details on the use of fABBA and ABBA, switch to GitHub repository (https://github.com/nla-group/fABBA).

 **Key Steps**: